TrinhLK/Summary/To-do List.md

+### 22/03
+- Rewrite the LAMP case study separately (instead of using inheritance)
+- Followed the Pub-Sub case study of Simon to make queue commands
+---
 Exercise 8 (Canonical formulæ).
 Write the LTL formulæ for the following properties (p and q are state properties):
 ***1. (Safety) p holds always.***